pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

 - **Monolithic Trainers.** A recipe is **not** a monolithic trainer meant to support every possible feature through 100s of flags.
 - **Generalized entry-points.** A recipe is **not** meant to support every possible model architecture or fine-tuning method.
 - **Wrappers around external frameworks.** A recipe is **not** meant to be a wrapper around external frameworks.
-These are fully written in native-PyTorch using TorchTune building blocks.
+These are fully written in native-PyTorch using torchtune building blocks.
 Dependencies are primarily in the form of additional utilities or interoperability with the surrounding ecosystem (eg: EleutherAI's evaluation harness).

 Recipe Script